Anti-Plagiarism Strategies for Research Papers

 or just use their ideas, you still must give the author credit in a

-note.
+citation.
 Not giving due credit to the creator of an idea or writing is

 like lying because without a citation, you are implying that the idea